Pokémon: Destiny Deoxys: Plot

 When Deoxys begins to remove the city's inhabitants to search for the green crystal using copies of itself, it is up to Ash, Pikachu, and Tory to help it find the crystal.
 This is complicated by the return of Rayquaza and the security robots malfunctioning, which forces Deoxys to create a force field that disables the city's power.
-Later, Rayquaza manages to break through the force field, resuming its battle with Deoxys that causes havoc in the city.
+Later, Rayquaza manages to break through the force field, resuming its battle with Deoxys that wreaks havoc in the city.
 The green crystal is regenerated when Pikachu, Minun, and Plusle charge the power generator in the lab.
 As the fight continues, Deoxys tackles Rayquaza into the floor.
 It prepares to finish off Rayquaza, but the green Deoxys arrives, fully regenerated, and quickly transforms into its Defense Forme, saving Rayquaza from the attack.
-The city is filled with blocks of robots when the chief robot becomes hostile, which overwhelm Rayquaza.
+The city is soon filled with blocks of robots when the chief robot becomes hostile, which overwhelm Rayquaza.
 The twin Deoxys form shields that protect Rayquaza.
 Seeing that the two Pokémon are willing to protect it in face of this new threat, Rayquaza begins firing Hyper Beams upon the thousands of robots.

 Ash and Tory work together and ultimately manage to shut off the malfunctioning robots by disabling the chief robot, freeing the twin Deoxys and Rayquaza.
 Tory falls off the towers of robots trying to save Plusle and Minun, but is saved by the green Deoxys.
-Rayquaza, recognizing that the Deoxys aren't real enemies, flies away peacefully, and the Deoxys form green and purple auroras in the sky as a goodbye to their friends, leaving to an unknown destination.
+Rayquaza, recognizing that the Deoxys aren't real enemies, flies away peacefully, and the Deoxys form green and purple auroras in the sky as a goodbye, leaving to an unknown destination.
 Ash states that wherever they are going, at least they would always have each other.
 Tory, who has gotten over his fear of Pokémon, agrees and later bids Ash and the others farewell at the train station with his new friends, Plusle and Minun, on his shoulders.
 Ash and his friends continue on their journey through the Hoenn region.